Am I eligible for a card? How do I get one?

 When issued your library card, you are automatically assigned a password/PIN.
 You may use this to access your account online through the MVLC catalog.
 You will also need it to reserve a computer in the library.
 When you log into your account in the catalog, you can change your default PIN to any alpha-numeric password 4-10 characters in length.
 If you forget your password/PIN, we can reset it for you if you bring proof of name and your card to the First or Ground Floor Checkout Desk.

 Library cards are good for 3 years.
-If you have expired or have trouble accessing your account online, please visit one of our checkout desks or call 978-674-4120 for assistance.
+If your card has expired or you have trouble accessing your account online, please visit one of our checkout desks or call 978-674-4120 for assistance.

 Library cards are not transferable and can only be used by the individual to whom the card is registered.
 Permission to allow a named friend or family member use of your card must be submitted in writing.
 Home-bound patrons may also write a letter requesting that a named friend or relative may use their card to borrow materials for them.